Join us for the 2022 World Alzheimer’s Day “Supporting Dementia Caregivers: Employer and Employee Resources” …

 Southeast Texas Geriatrics Workforce Enhancement Program provides valuable resources for older adults, caregivers, and healthcare professionals serving older adults.

-The vision of the Southeast Texas Geriatrics Workforce Enhancement Program (SETxGWEP) is of a robust community of healthcare professionals collaborating to promote the principles of healthy aging and competent interprofessional geriatric care for all of us.
+The vision of the Southeast Texas Geriatrics Workforce Enhancement Program (SETxGWEP) is of a diverse community of collaborative professionals who promote healthy aging and equitable interprofessional geriatrics care for all of us.

 SETxGWEP strives to promote, disseminate, and implement the key principles of Age Friendly Healthcare for health systems and community partners.